 The Patience of Job…

 “He must have the patience of Job.”
 We’ve all heard this famous line… or have maybe even spoken it out ourselves at times.
-The story of Job is a testament of noble perseverance in the face of tests and trials.
+The story of Job is a testament to noble perseverance in the face of tests and trials.
 This story can seem unfair or confusing at times.
 Yet, the Lord makes no mistakes and uses all things for our good, as well as for His.

 What is Our Response to Tests and Trials?